mesosphere/dcos-docs-site/pages/1.11/installing/production/advanced/index.md

 In this step, you can create a YAML configuration file that is customized for your environment.
 DC/OS uses this configuration file during installation to generate your cluster installation files.

-[Enterprise]
-## Enterprise users
-[/enterprise]
-In the following instructions, we assume that you are using ZooKeeper for shared storage.
+In the following instructions, we assume that you are using ZooKeeper for shared storage. [enterprise type="inline" size="small" /]

 1. From the bootstrap node, run this command to create a hashed password for superuser authentication, where `<superuser_password>` is the superuser password.
-Save the hashed password key for use in the `superuser_password_hash` parameter in your `config.yaml` file.
+Save the hashed password key for use in the `superuser_password_hash` parameter in your `config.yaml` file. [enterprise type="inline" size="small" /]

       ```bash
       sudo bash dcos_generate_config.ee.sh --hash-password <superuser_password>
       ```

-    Here is an example of a hashed password output.
+    Here is an example of a hashed password output. [enterprise type="inline" size="small" /]

     ```
     Extracting image from this script and loading into docker daemon, this step can take a few minutes